marcelvoss/MVDribbbleKit/README.md

 `

 ### Without CocoaPods
-Download the latest version, add the MVDribbbleKit folder to your project and #import it.
+Download the latest version, drop the MVDribbbleKit folder to your project and #import it.

 ## Usage
 ### Authenticating